BillyZac/style-guide/README.md

 ```
 npm start
 ```
 This runs Webpack Dev Server and serves the app at http://localhost:3333/.
-Makes changes in the code and see the app automatically reload.
+Make changes in the code and see the app automatically reload.
 Magical!

 ## To build for deployment